mayflower/scry/README.md

+**IMPORTANT: ** This project is published as open source under the MIT license.
+We do **not**, however, currently provide any support, including the possibility to file issues.
+We are open to accepting pull requests that fix bugs or add useful functionality, though.

 # Scry - Agentic Web Scraper

 **Scry** (from "scrying" - the practice of seeing hidden information) is an intelligent web scraper with LLM-driven exploration and self-healing capabilities.